Aalto University School of Arts, Design and Architecture: Notable alumni

 The school in its earlier incarnation as Taik educated many of the household names of Finnish art, design and cinema.
 Many alumni, such as Tapio Wirkkala and Kaj Franck have earned international acclaim for their work.
 The school of architecture, when part of Helsinki University of Technology, produced the foremost names in the history of modern Finnish architecture, most notably Signe Hornborg, Eliel Saarinen, Alvar Aalto – after whom the new university is named – Viljo Revell, Reima Pietilä, Timo Penttilä and Juhani Pallasmaa.
 Internationally acclaimed Marxist theorist and activist Franco Berardi defended his dissertation in the School of Arts, Design and Architecture in 2014.
 Raija Jokinen, Finnish Textile Artist of the Year 2020, graduated with a master's degree in textile design in 1990.

 Väre building

 Korkeakouluaukio plaza and the Väre building of the School of Arts, Design and Architecture at the Aalto University's Campus.

-Officially opening to the public in September 2018 the School School of Arts, Design and Architecture moved from Arabia Campus, located in the historical building of the Arabia ceramics factory, to the new Väre building in Otaniemi.
+Officially opening to the public in September 2018 the School of Arts, Design and Architecture moved from Arabia Campus, located in the historical building of the Arabia ceramics factory, to the new Väre building in Otaniemi.
 Its construction began in late 2015 and was completed in summer 2018.
 The new building block also houses the metro station and a shopping centre.